DRAJ6/Airflow_Github/README.md

 Specify the GitHub repository ('github_repo') you want to work with.
 Extract the owner and repo name from the repository URL.

+#### Define GitHub Token:

+Set your GitHub token ('token') for authentication.
+Make sure it has the necessary permissions to interact with the repository.

 #### Creating an Apache Airflow Connection
 An Apache Airflow connection is used to store external system credentials, such as database connections, API keys, or cloud service credentials.